PJSalter/pjs-pokedex-gaming-api/README.md

 - [x] Distorted screen animation effect.
 - [ ] As user moves left, right, up, down on directional pad, it will move through data of Pokemon
 - [ ] Using Pokemon API for fetching data with promises.
+- [ ] Input information to change the displayed result.
+- [ ] promise.all() code created.
+- [ ] View the app on all of my devices especially mobile reponsive.
+- [ ] Ensure your app is accessible to as many different users as possible.
 - [x] Hosted on Git Hub Pages.

 <div align="center">